-Sudan’s PM presents peace plan to the UNSC to end his country’s brutal war
+Sudan’s PM presents peace plan to UNSC as fighting rages

 The new proposal would see RSF forces give up territory and weapons to bring an end to the more than two years of war.

-Sudan’s prime minister has presented a peace plan to end his country’s brutal war before the United Nations Security Council (UNSC), calling on members to stand “on the right side of history” by backing the initiative as fighting continued in Kordofan and North Kordofan States.
+Sudan’s prime minister has presented a plan to end the country’s nearly three-year war before the United Nations Security Council (UNSC), calling on members to stand “on the right side of history” by backing the initiative, as fighting continued in Kordofan and North Kordofan states.

-Addressing the UNSC on Monday, Idris outlined a plan to end the devastating war that would include a ceasefire monitored by the UN, African Union and Arab League, and the withdrawal of the Rapid Support Forces (RSF) paramilitary from territory they controlled.
+Addressing the UNSC on Monday, Kamil Idris outlined the proposal that includes a ceasefire monitored by the UN, African Union and Arab League, and the withdrawal of the Rapid Support Forces (RSF) paramilitary from territory it controls.

 Recommended Storieslist of 4 items